-Review Date: Autumn 2022 Reviewed & adopted by: Trustees Next Review Due: Autumn 2023 Updated by: A Turkson-Jones Safeguarding Officer Mid-Reviews (statutory): Document No: POL-OPS-001 The information contained on this document is considered proprietary to East Midlands Education Trust in that these items and processes were developed at private expense.
+Review Date: Autumn 2022 Reviewed & adopted by: Trustees Next Review Due: Autumn 2023 Updated by: A Turkson-Jones Safeguarding Officer Mid-Reviews (statutory): Section 47: replaced reference to 'DfE guidance on sexual violence and sexual harassment between children in schools 2021' with 'KCSiE 2022 Part Five' (27/9/2022).
+Document No: POL-OPS-001 The information contained on this document is considered proprietary to East Midlands Education Trust in that these items and processes were developed at private expense.
 This information shall not be released, disclosed, or duplicated.